 - Laminate: The general term laminate typically refers to plastic laminate material often sold under the brand name Formica.
 This is usually the most affordable option for countertops.
 It comes in a wide range of colors and cut-to-fit sheets that typically mean you don't have to wait around for months for your countertops to show up from an overseas factory.
 It's relatively durable but far more susceptible to scratches and damage from heat than tougher materials such as granite.

 - Marble: Known for its striking appearance, this is a popular countertop choice, but aesthetics are its biggest strength.
 Marble is relatively soft and porous, so it's quick to stain and scratch.
-Because of that, however, this can be a budget-friendly option.

 Determining Countertop Thickness

 Countertop thickness is measured in centimeters, and the right thickness for you will depend on which material you've chosen.

 Quartz countertops are most commonly 2 or 3 centimeters.
 These are both thick enough to remain stable without as much support from the foundation beneath the countertop, though 3 centimeters has become the industry standard.
 If you see a 4 centimeters countertop or even higher, it likely means that the body of the countertop is 2 centimeters, but two or more additional centimeters have been applied to the edges to give the appearance of a thicker countertop.
 Because this requires more work and materials, it's costlier and is largely the reason that a solid 3 centimeters countertop has become the standard.

 It has also become the standard with granite because for a countertop more than 24 inches, 2 centimeters granite would need a plywood base to fortify it atop the cabinets.
 That also requires a laminate finish to hide the plywood, which adds to the cost.
 For a cabinet that's smaller than 24 inches, however, it's possible to have a 2 centimeters granite without plywood.